Skip To Content

 • If a task run takes longer than the interval between scheduled tasks, the subsequent task run will be skipped.

-• Any tasks that fail 5 consecutive times will automatically be switched to a failed state and will no longer run.
+• Any tasks that fail five consecutive times will automatically be switched to a failed state and will no longer run.
 To ensure that the tasks continue to run, the owner of the task must identify and rectify the failure and change the task to the active state.

 • A maximum of 30 task runs per task are stored in the task runs list.
-After 30 runs, the oldest task run is no longer be accessible and the latest run is added to the list.
+After 30 runs, the oldest task run is no longer accessible and the latest run is added to the list.

 • Each user account can have a maximum of 10 active Data Pipelines tasks.
 Each organization can have a maximum of 50 total active Data Pipelines tasks across all users.
 In Data Pipelines, active tasks show a next run time.
 There is no limit to inactive tasks.
 If you have 10 active tasks, pause or delete an active task to create a new one.